psancassani/psancassani.github.io/_pages/about.md

  I'm a Data Scientist at Roland Berger, holding a PhD in Economics from LMU University in Munich.
 I was a Junior Economist at the ifo Institut.

 My research interests are **Education**, **Labor**, and **Political Economics**.\
-During my time as a PhD candidate, and I have done research on the role of patience for human capital, on understanding how politicians' debates respond to an increase in the **salience of a topic**, and on the impact of **teacher characteristics** on student achievement.\
+During my time as a PhD candidate, and I have done research on the role of **patience for human capital accumulation**, on understanding how politicians' debates respond to an increase in the **salience of a topic**, and on the impact of **teacher characteristics** on student achievement.\
 I combined **econometric techniques** with the analysis of **text data** and **machine learning** algorithms, and I have undertaken the collection of parliamentary debates and social media data.

 Publications